Options

 The requires

-- an option key;
+— an option key;object

-- an object that maps option keys to required values;
+— a record that maps option keys to required values;- an instance of a requirement expression; or

 - a requirement callback